 In order to gain credibility and authority in your industry, you need to do your research.
 Double check and triple check your facts before you put them out there into the world – you don’t want to contribute to the ever-growing fake news culture.

 Make fact-checking a staple part of your content marketing strategy, this includes any online sources already out there, and try to focus only on quotes from those who hold the authority to discuss the topic.

-Get To The Point
+Get To the Point

+You have your ‘About’ page to share all your accomplishments and awards, leave your product and services pages for what they’re meant to be about – how what you offer can benefit the consumer and what your service entails.
 The purpose of your content is to address questions and queries whilst educating on the topic they came here to learn more about, not upsell and over promote.
 We live in an age where we are all hyperaware of advertisements and generally don’t like to be advertised to unless we’ve asked to be, so you need to understand the importance of balance.